genoswitch/gatsby-transformer-gitinfo/README.md

 Add some git information on `File` fields from latest commit: date, author, and email.

+This fork was created to add information for files that are added via symlink, such as to combine files from other git repositories.
+The plugin will resolve the symlink to the original file and base the information on the git repository at the original location.

 ## Install

 `yarn add @colliercz/gatsby-transformer-gitinfo`

 **Note:** You also need to have `gatsby-source-filesystem` installed and configured so it points to your files.

 ## How to use

-In your `gatsby-config.js`
+In your `gatsby-config.js`, add:

 ```javascript
 module.exports = {